Zucchini Taco Boats

 Cheesy stuffed zucchini with pico de gallo on a plate.

-What to use for taco meat
+What I use for taco meat

 • Ground chicken